Docklands

 AreaSearch analysis of employment trends sees Docklands performing better than 90% of local markets assessed across Australia

-However, health care & social assistance is under-represented, at 7.6% compared to Greater Melbourne's 14.2%.
-As of the Census, there are 5.5 workers for every resident, indicating Docklands functions as an employment hub attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 5.0% and labour force increased by 5.2%, causing the unemployment rate to rise by 0.2 percentage points.
-In contrast, Greater Melbourne saw employment grow by 3.0%, labour force expand by 3.3%, and unemployment rise by 0.3 percentage points.
-State-wide, in Victoria as of 25-Nov, employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-Nationally, employment growth was 0.14%, and the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Docklands' employment mix suggests local employment should increase by 7.2% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+However, health care & social assistance is under-represented at 7.6% compared to Greater Melbourne's 14.2%.
+With 5.5 workers per resident, Docklands functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment levels increased by 5.0%, labour force grew by 5.2%, raising the unemployment rate by 0.2 percentage points.
+In comparison, Greater Melbourne saw employment growth of 3.0%, labour force expansion of 3.3%, and a 0.3 percentage point increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to grow by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Docklands' employment mix suggests local employment should increase by 7.2% over five years and 14.3% over ten years, though this is a simple extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment